natefoo/slurm-drmaa/README.md

 Introduction
 ------------

-PSNC DRMAA for [Simple Linux Utility for Resource Management (SLURM)](http://www.schedmd.com/slurmdocs/slurm.html) is an implementation of [Open Grid Forum](http://www.gridforum.org/) [DRMAA 1.0](http://www.drmaa.org/) (Distributed Resource Management Application API) [specification](http://www.ogf.org/documents/GFD.133.pdf) for submission and control of jobs to SLURM.
+PSNC DRMAA for [Slurm Workload Manager (Slurm)](https://slurm.schedmd.com/) is an implementation of [Open Grid Forum](http://www.gridforum.org/) [DRMAA 1.0](http://www.drmaa.org/) (Distributed Resource Management Application API) [specification](http://www.ogf.org/documents/GFD.133.pdf) for submission and control of jobs to Slurm.
 Using DRMAA, grid applications builders, portal developers and ISVs can use the same high-level API to link their software with different cluster/resource management systems.

-This software also enables the integration of [QCG-Computing](http://www.qoscosgrid.org/trac/qcg-computing/) with the underlying SLURM system for remote multi-user job submission and control over Web Services.
+This software also enables the integration of [QCG-Computing](http://www.qoscosgrid.org/trac/qcg-computing/) with the underlying Slurm system for remote multi-user job submission and control over Web Services.

 Although this fork is not the canonical source of slurm-drmaa, it has become mildly popular among the [Galaxy](http://galaxyproject.org/) community, especially as development on PSNC slurm-drmaa has slowed folliwing the death of the previous mantainer, Mariusz Mamonski.
 I will do my best to incorporate both upstream and contributed changes, but credit belongs to the original authors (found below).
 In this repository, I've imported the SVN history and attempted to attribute contributions correctly.

 Download
 --------

-DRMAA for SLURM is distributed as a source package which can be downloaded via the [Downloads](http://apps.man.poznan.pl/trac/slurm-drmaa/downloads) section.
+DRMAA for Slurm is distributed as a source package which can be downloaded via the [Releases](https://github.com/natefoo/slurm-drmaa/releases) section.

 Installation
 ------------